Single vs Double Garage Door Cost: Size-by-Size Comparison

 Estimate your garage door installation cost with the free calculator →

-Plug your door size into the garage door installation cost calculator for a quick estimate before contacting installers.
+Plug your door size into the garage door installation cost calculator for an estimate before contacting installers.

 Cost by door size